neumino/neumino.github.io/movies.md

-### A Cop Movie
+### Come and Learn with Pibby!
-*Released on 2021-10-28, vote average 6.7*
+*Released on 2021-10-30, vote average 7.3*

-This documentary walks the line between fact and fiction, delving into corruption in the Mexican police through the experiences of two officers.
+Pibby is ripped out of her safe, preschool world and thrown into unknøwn lands.
+She has to grow up, 💜LEARN💜, and become a b∆dass to stop the cartoon A₱⊙C⋀L¥⍴$∑//////////////////////

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/b_m3jC4hGn0?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/Btu0O47u3rY?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>